Jan-Lennard Struff: 2015: Davis Cup debut

-2016: First Masters 1000 third rounds, first top-3 win
+2016: First ATP 1000 third round, top-3 win

 Struff reached the third round of the Paris Masters as a qualifier, his best showing at the Masters 1000 level thus far, after beating world No. 3 Stan Wawrinka, saving a match point.

-2017: Two more ATP semifinals
+2017: Two ATP semifinals

 Struff reached the semifinals of both Winston-Salem and St. Petersburg.

 2018: Australian Open doubles semifinal, first doubles title

 Struff got to the semifinals in the Australian Open men's doubles in partnership with Ben McLachlan, including a win over the No. 1 seeds Łukasz Kubot and Marcelo Melo.

 At the 2018 Wimbledon Championships, he reached the quarterfinals in doubles, also partnering with McLachlan, where they lost to the wildcard pair of Frederik Nielsen and Joe Salisbury.

 In Tokyo, Struff defeated Marin Čilić and had a match point in the second set of his quarterfinal encounter against Denis Shapovalov.
 At the same tournament, he won the first title of his career in doubles, partnering again with McLachlan.